albertdudek7/Financial_Analysis_with_Python/README.md

 # Pybank

-In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
+You are tasked with creating a Python script to analyze the financial records of your company.
 You will be given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 Your task is to create a Python script that analyzes the records to calculate each of the following values: